Builder Optimism Turns Into New Home Construction

 There are also the VA and USDA loan programs — both of which allow 100% financing.

-USDA loans are also no money down, backed by the U.S. Department of Agriculture.
+USDA loans are also , backed by the U.S. Department of Agriculture.
 Also known as Rural Development or RD loans, USDA can be used in many rural and suburban areas nationwide.

 All low- and no-downpayment mortgages can be used for newly built homes, just as they can for previously owned ones.